Soul Nomad & the World Eaters: Main characters

-The Master of Death who came to Prodesto 200 years ago with his three World Eaters, he was later sealed into a sword by Layna, and is eventually fused into the main character.
-The fusion allows the main character to use some of Gig's power and can ask Gig for more power, though he can lose his body to Gig if he does.
+The Master of Death, who came to Prodesto 200 years ago with the three World Eaters before being sealed into a sword by Layna and eventually fused into the main character.
+The fusion allows the main character to use some of Gig's power and ask Gig for more power, though he can lose his body to Gig if he does.
 He is known for being rather rude and prone to lying.
-In the Hero ending, he becomes reborn in his own body and goes off to find the hero and Danette.
-In the Demon ending, if the final battle is won, Gig loses control over the hero and becomes devoured, completing the fusion in the opposite way he desired.
-If the battle is lost, however, the brainwashing effect over him is destroyed, as he remembers his life as Master of Death Vigilance.
+In the Hero ending, he is reborn in his own body and leaves to find the hero and Danette.
+In the Demon ending, if the final battle is won, Gig loses control over the hero and is devoured, completing the fusion in the opposite way he desired.
+If the battle is lost, however, the brainwashing effect on him is destroyed and he remembers his life as Master of Death Vigilance.

 Before the game's events, Vigilance, as Master of Death, was tasked with guiding the souls of the dead to the afterlife.
 When he came for Revya's soul, he fought with Lord Median and was killed.
 His soul then went to Drazil, where he was transformed into Gig.

 Along with Revya, Gig is available as a download for Disgaea 3: Absence of Justice.
 In Disgaea 3, he is a monster-type with the ability to Magichange (transform) into the Onyx Blade.

-Additionally, he was also released as downloaded content for Disgaea 2: Dark Hero Days in both the United States and Japan, but due to a glitch occurring in the PSN Store, Gig is now only available for purchase in the Japanese version.
-Again, he is a monster-type with the ability to transform into the Onyx Blade.
+Additionally, he was also released as downloadable content for Disgaea 2: Dark Hero Days in both the United States and Japan.
+However, due to a glitch in the PSN Store, Gig is currently only available for purchase in the Japanese version.
+He is a monster-type with the ability to transform into the Onyx Blade.

-Gig has also made an appearance as a DLC character in Disgaea 4: A Promise Unforgotten, and he holds the same stats as his last two appearances in the Disgaea series.
+Gig also appears as a DLC character in Disgaea 4: A Promise Unforgotten, having the same stats as his last two appearances in the Disgaea series.